Please click image for more info

 SD Card Support

-The Casio CDP-240 features an SD card that allows you to load songs of your choice to the instrument and even record your performances and save them to listen sometime later or share with your friends any time you want.
+Casio CDP 240 also has SD Card slot available that allows you to load songs of your choice to the instrument and even record your performances and save them to listen sometime later or share with your friends any time you want.

 If you want a visual guide on how to use the Casio CDP-240, you can always take help from YouTube tutorial videos.
-Some of the best YouTube tutorial videos for the Casio CDP-240 have been listed down below:
+Some of the best YouTube tutorial have been listed down below:

 Casio CDP-240 is available exclusively on Amazon.
 Hence, its official user manual isn’t available on the official manufacturer website.
 You will get the hard copy of the user manual with the package!